All in the Family

 Families can talk about...

-Families can talk about race and prejudice.
+Families can talk about race and prejudice in All in the Family.
 How have discussions of race changed since this show began?
 How are they the same?
 What kinds of racial divisions do kids notice in their school?
 Have kids ever heard someone use a racial epithet?
 What do kids think about Archie's bigotry?
 Is this a racist show?
 Is it the media's job to bring attention to issues like prejudice?
 How do today's media tackle these topics?